builderLabs/Yelp-Fusion-JavaScript/yelpFusionJS.md

 # Yelp Fusion API: A Front-End Approach
 &nbsp;

+## UPDATE (Dec.
+2017):

+*Yelp announced this week that the authentication method for Yelp Fusion*
+*will migrate to an API key-based protocol from the initial OAuth 2.0 approach,*
+*as critiqued below.
+As a result, the OAuth2 token endpoint will be deprecated*
+*on  March 1, 2018.
+Refer to the [Yelp authentication guide](https://www.yelp.com/developers/documentation/v3/authentication?ytl_=47ZWbund2-3RlKUncNep-w&utm_medium=email&utm_source=email_blaster_email&utm_campaign=Dec-13-2017#where-is-my-client-secret-going) for more info.*

 ## Background

 For those not in the know, Yelp is that wonderful and ubiquitous crowd-sourced